10 Best Herbal Essential Oils For Eye Strain

 Urtica dioica, commonly known as stinging nettle, contains bioactive compounds that may support eye health when used in the form of essential oils.

-While essential oils derived from Urtica dioica are not typically used directly for eye strain, they can be diluted and applied topically around the eyes to potentially reduce inflammation and soothe tired muscles.
-The anti-inflammatory and antioxidant properties of stinging nettle may contribute to alleviating symptoms associated with prolonged screen use and digital eye strain.
-However, it is important to note that essential oils should never be applied directly to the eyes and should always be diluted with a carrier oil before use.
+While essential oils derived from Urtica dioica are not typically used directly for eye strain, they can be diluted and applied externally to promote relaxation and reduce tension around the eyes.
+The anti-inflammatory and antioxidant properties of stinging nettle may help alleviate symptoms associated with prolonged screen use and digital eye strain.
+However, it is important to consult a healthcare professional before using any essential oils near the eyes, as they can be irritating if not properly diluted.

 salvia officinalis essential oil

-Salvia officinalis, commonly known as sage, contains essential oils that have been traditionally used for their calming and restorative properties.
+Salvia officinalis, commonly known as sage, is a herb that has been traditionally used for its aromatic and therapeutic properties, including the production of essential oils.